 - Students who are accepted as transfers from another graduate program may be allowed to transfer in a maximum of 6 credits in equivalent course work.
 Equivalency will be determined by the Office of the Registrar in consultation with the Director, Department of Nursing.

-- All students must successfully pass a comprehensive examination with a grade of B (83.0) or higher to graduate from the program.
-This examination will be administered during the last semester of the program.
-Any student who fails this comprehensive examination may be allowed one retake at the discretion of the nursing faculty.
-A grade of B (83.0) or higher must be achieved on the retake.
-Failure to achieve a B or higher will result in academic dismissal from the program.
+- All students must successfully pass a comprehensive examination to graduate from the program.
+The comprehensive will be administered during the last semester of the program.
+Any student who fails this comprehensive may be allowed one retake at the discretion of the nursing faculty.
+Failure to achieve a pass will result in academic dismissal from the program.

 St. Joseph’s College, Department of Nursing, reserves the prerogative to adjust admission and program requirements in response to changes in accreditation or credentialing/registration criteria.